City centre and retail

-The main shopping areas in the city centre are Sögestrasse and Obernstrasse, Hutfilterstrasse, the Katharinen-Passage and Domshof-Passage arcades and the Lloyd-Passage arcade, which celebrated its 25th anniversary in 2015.
+The main shopping areas in the city centre are Sögestrasse and Obernstrasse, Hutfilterstrasse, the Katharinen-Passage and Domshof-Passage arcades and the LLOYDPASSAGE arcade.

 In recent years, the strong growth experienced in Bremen's prime city centre locations has also benefited the adjacent streets.
 On Knochenhauerstrasse and Schüsselkorb, for example, there are now hardly any empty stores.
 The furniture shop BoConcept, the outfitters L'Uomo and the underwear retailer Mey are just some of the many fantastic offerings.
-There are also lots of popular places to eat, including the pizza and pasta bar Vapiano.
+There are also various nice places to eat.

 Footfall in parts of the city centre is on the increase.
-The numbers on Obernstrasse, in particular, increased significantly in 2015 when compared with 2014 and with the average for the past five years.
-There are many reasons for this: the opening of Zara on Obernstrasse, as well as the additions of Marc O'Polo, Tamaris, L'Occitane and Gerry Weber, gave a real boost to the street and to Bremen's city centre in general.
+The numbers on Obernstrasse, in particular, have improved.
+There are many reasons for this: the opening of Zara on Obernstrasse, as well as the additions of Marc O'Polo, Tamaris, L'Occitaine and Gerry Weber, gave a real boost to the street and to Bremen's city centre in general.
 The statistics are also showing that online shopping and the growing number of out-of-town retail parks are not necessarily leading to a reduction in footfall.
 As long as the city centre is a pleasant place to shop, people will continue to go there.

 The Viertel, or 'quarter', is another area of central Bremen that is popular with visitors from near and far.
 Between Ostertorsteinweg and Vor dem Steintor is a selection of quirky shops that only Berlin, Hamburg or Munich can rival in Germany.
 The wide variety of cafés and restaurants also helps give the area a charm of its own.
 The Schnoor quarter – the oldest part of Bremen – is a very different, but no less special place and is fully pedestrianised.
 Strolling around its picturesque lanes makes any shopping trip an experience.